 2. This testing process is more inclusive, provides more coverage into application parts, and hence increases the possibility of testing most of the paths.

-1. White box test design is sophisticated, requires relevant programming skills, and the resources who have a thorough knowledge of the application design.
+1. White box test design is sophisticated, and requires relevant programming skills, and resources who have a thorough knowledge of the application design.

-2. Managing the test code and the scripts are additional tasks and require extra efforts.
+2. Managing the test code and the scripts are additional tasks and require extra effort.